tkatchenko/beanstalk/README.md

 Requires Docker

 Run `./init.sh` to automatically edit `config.sh` to create unique slug for project.
-This only needs to be done once.
+This only needs to be run once.

 Run `./run.sh` to start the WordPress and MariaDB container named using your unique slug.